Henry B. Friedman Tobacco Warehouse

-The Henry B. Friedman Tobacco Warehouse is an historic, American tobacco warehouse that is located in Lancaster, Lancaster County, Pennsylvania.
+The Henry B. Friedman Tobacco Warehouse is an historic tobacco warehouse in Lancaster, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 This historic structure was built circa 1880, and is a 2 1/2-story, rectangular, brick building with a raised basement and stucco-covered stone foundation.
 It has a moderately-pitched gable roof.
 It is three bays wide and six bays deep.

-It was listed on the National Register of Historic Places in 1990.